Animal Ambassadors

 Common Raven

-Moki (Hawaiian for "Rascal") is a common raven brought to Project Wildlife in 2000 as a hatchling with a broken wing.
-His injury did not heal completely enough for him to be able to survive on his own in the wild.
-As a result, we brought him into our education program and habituated him to humans and human behavior.
-Like all ravens, Moki is excellent at imitating sounds that he hears regularly, including the voice of his regular caregiver.
+Moki (Hawaiian for "Rascal") is a Common raven that was brought to Project Wildlife in 2000 as a hatchling with a broken wing.
+His injury did not heal well enough for him to be able to survive on his own in the wild.
+As a result, we decided to make him an ambassador to educate the public about how amazing ravens are.
+After many years of service, Moki has been retired from public view due to his advanced age.
+He will be able to live out the rest of his life peacefully with his caregiver.

 Tracy